Yoji Anjo: Hustle (2004–2009)

 After many months of inactivity, Anjo resurfaced in the sports entertainment promotion Hustle run by old comrade Takada.
 He debuted as Commander An Jo, Generalissimo Takada's right hand, wearing military uniforms and ornated eye masks.

 On March 19, 2015, Anjo retired from professional wrestling, putting on a small interpromotional card called Y.A. is Dead (a reference to his entrance song James Brown Is Dead by LA Style) where he reformed his "Golden Cups" stable with Takayama and Yamamoto, to take on former UWF and New Japan foes Masakatsu Funaki, Minoru Suzuki and Sanae Kikuta in a best-of-three-falls six-man match.
 Anjo was forced to submit by Funaki in two straight falls, but Anjo demanded the match go to a third fall and was pinned by Suzuki.

 Mixed martial arts career

+First bouts

 Yoji's first shootfight was in UWF Newborn, after offering himself to fight muay thai champion Changpuek Kiatsongrit in the 1989 event U-Cosmos.
 Under mixed rules, Changpuek chose to wear gloves while Anjo did not.
 Started the fight, Yoji immediately clinched Changpuek to avoid his striking and repeatedly tried to take him down, but the Thai fighter kept holding the ring ropes in order to avoid it.
 After rounds, they traded kicks and Yoji cornered him in the turnbuckle several times, with Kiatsongrit never releasing the ropes.
 The Japanese wrestler managed to threaten him with submissions at the final round, but he couldn't lock them due to the rope escape rule, so the fight ended in a draw.

-He had his official MMA debut at U-Japan, facing famed grappler Sean Alvarez in a half-hour losing effort.
+In January 1996 he had a mixed rules fight against kickboxer Manson Gibson.
+The bout had originally been slated to be fought under vale tudo, but Manson demanded at last minute UWF rules, more favorable to him.
+The first half had Anjo repeatedly taking the kickboxer down, only for Gibson to grab the ropes and capitalize on the limitless rope escapes to avoid the submissions.
+The second half saw Gibson sprawling an exhausted Anjo and holding him down for long minutes until being broken up by the referee, ending with Anjo landing another takedown before the ring bell.

+Anjo had his official MMA debut at U-Japan, facing famed American grappler Sean Alvarez in a half-hour losing effort.
+Anjo landed the first takedown and hit Alvarez with headbutts, opening a cut in the American's face.
+When Anjo attempted to heel hook, Alvarez capitalized on the chance to sweep him and reverse positions, but Anjo eventually regained top position and continued headbutting him.
+Alvarez escaped and took his back, to which Anjo grabbed the cage to remain standing, a legal move under the ruleset.
+However, Alvarez eventually took him down and worked until taking his back again, landing punches for the tap out.